twofold-rsc/twofold/sites/website/src/pages/docs/philosophy/dont-use-twofold.md

 Twofold is an opinionated framework that is designed to be used in a specific way.
 Here are some reasons why you shouldn't use Twofold.

-## Beta features
+## Newer React features

-Server components, server functions, and actions are a new concepts to React that are only available in a special release candidate of React.
+Server components, server functions, and actions are a new concepts to React.
 Therefore any application built using Twofold is being built on the bleeding edge of React.

 Personally, I believe architecture behind React Server Components is so powerful that it will change the future of React development over the upcoming years.
 Twofold is my bet on that, a bet on RSC and the future of React, but if I'm wrong then applications built with Twofold will suffer and be left behind.